IHT business relief: Why trusts are important

 What to do now

-There is more clarity on how the new rules will work, so now is a good time to consider your future intentions and wider estate planning objectives and what actions you might usefully take before April 2026.
+We now have clarity on how the post 6 April 2026 rules work, so now is a good time to consider your future intentions and wider estate planning objectives and what actions you might usefully take with existing trusts and in using a trust in future.
+The forthcoming changes to IHT on pensions from April 2027 should also be factored into your plans.

 Contact us